fortunee/documentManagementSystem/README.md

 [![Coverage Status](https://coveralls.io/repos/github/andela-efortune/documentManagementSystem/badge.svg?branch=Feature%2FRoutes-Setup)](https://coveralls.io/github/andela-efortune/documentManagementSystem?branch=Feature%2FRoutes-Setup)
 [![Issue Count](https://codeclimate.com/github/andela-efortune/documentManagementSystem/badges/issue_count.svg)](https://codeclimate.com/github/andela-efortune/documentManagementSystem)

 This is a system (API) that manages documents with types, users and user roles.
 Each document defines access rights; the document defines which roles can access it.
-Also, each document specifies the date it was published.
+Also, each document specifies the date it was published and can have a type set for it.
 It is built with NodeJS, Express and Postgres.

-_It employs ES6 syntaxes traspiled down to ES5 using Babel._
+_Source code employs ES6 syntax traspiled down to ES5 using [Babel](babel.io)._

 ### Features
-Below are some of the features of the API:
+Below are some of its features:

 #### Authentication
 It uses JWT for authentication.